logicly-au/pmhc-mds.com/_source/_posts/2017-06-14-Update-to-the-PMHC-MDS-v0-11-1-and-Data-Specifications-v1-0-7.md

 title: Update to the PMHC MDS - 14/6/2017
 ---

-<p>We are pleased to announce that PMHC MDS Update v0.11.1 was released on June 14, 2017.</p>
+<h4>We are pleased to announce that PMHC MDS Update v0.11.1 was released on June 14, 2017.</h4>

 <p>The following functionality has been added:</p>
 <ul>